The Subways

 Frequently Asked Questions

-Some of The Subways's most popular songs include Rock & Roll Queen, Oh Yeah, I Want to Hear What You Have Got to Say.
-These tracks have impressed fans and helped cement their place in the music industry.
+The Subways's most streamed songs include Rock & Roll Queen, Oh Yeah, I Want to Hear What You Have Got to Say.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.